sparkflows/sparkflows-docs/docs/tutorials/analytics/analyze-flights-delays.rst

 Prints the Results
 ------------------

-It print the result of data updating after stringindexer Node.
+It prints the result of data updating after stringindexer Node.

 Processor Configuration